tbwfdu/fetch/docs/appinventory.md

 Fetch will then process this file and give you the results of what it has in its database vs. the report.

-:information_source: The results will load _incrementally_ when scrolling to the last item in the current view.
+ℹ️ The results will load _incrementally_ when scrolling to the last item in the current view.

 📋 [Click here](../examples/example_intelligence_apps_report.csv) for an Example Report from Workspace ONE Intelligence.